Generic Cover Letter Examples & Templates

 To write a cover letter, each of the key elements must work together to showcase you as a well-rounded candidate.

-Use your resume header.
-It’ll help you create a personal brand, plus it saves you a step.
-Under your header, to the left side, include the name and address of the company.
+Use your resume header to list your contact details.
+Under your header, to the left side, include the name and address of the company you're applying to.
 If this is a job fair generic cover letter, you can skip adding the business information.

 For example: